 This is why many IT admins start looking for WSUS alternatives that fill the gaps left by WSUS while simplifying all the complexities involved in patching.

 Every enterprise dreams of consolidating their patching needs into a single solution, so that they can worry less about security and focus on productivity.
 This is where Patch Manager Plus comes in.
-Here are the 10 essential Patch Management features that gives Patch Manager Plus an edge over WSUS and makes it the best WSUS alternative.
+Here are the 10 essential patch management software features that give Patch Manager Plus an edge over WSUS and make it the best WSUS alternative.

 New viruses are identified every day, and antivirus vendors regularly release signature files or definition updates to combat these viruses and malware.
 With Patch Manager Plus, you can keep your antivirus programs up to date with the latest definition updates.